Is Indonesia Safe for Travelers? A Comprehensive Guide to Safety in Indonesia

 • Pickpocketing and Bag Snatching: Common in crowded areas such as markets, tourist attractions, and public transportation.

-• Tourist Scam Incidents: Tourist scams are often reported, ranging from overcharging for services to unlicensed guides.
+• Tourist Scam Incidents: Tourist scams, ranging from overcharging for services to unlicensed guides, are often reported.
 While these scams can be frustrating, they do not significantly threaten physical safety.

 • Statistics: The Indonesian National Police reported that, in 2022, the crime rate had dropped by 7.4% compared to the previous year, largely attributed to increased police presence in key areas.